femtomc/Jaynes.jl/README.md

 [Jaynes also supports the integration of differentiable programming with probabilistic programming.](https://femtomc.github.io/Jaynes.jl/dev/library_api/diff_prog/)

-These algorithms automatically support adaptive multi-threading - enabled by setting your `JULIA_NUM_THREADS` environment variable.
+These algorithms automatically support adaptive multi-threading, which is enabled by setting your `JULIA_NUM_THREADS` environment variable.
 See [Multi-Threading](https://docs.julialang.org/en/v1/base/multi-threading/) for more details.